Jesús Castro (Spanish footballer)

-Jesús Antonio Castro González (23 January 1951 – 26 July 1993) was a Spanish footballer who played as a goalkeeper.
+Jesús Antonio Castro González (23 January 1951 – 26 July 1993) was a Spanish professional footballer who played as a goalkeeper.

 He appeared in 315 La Liga games over 14 seasons with his only club, Sporting de Gijón.

 Club career

 Born in Oviedo, Asturias, Castro spent his entire professional career with neighbouring club Sporting de Gijón, signing on 11 March 1968 from local amateurs CD Ensidesa.
-He totalled 64 Segunda División appearances in his first three seasons, including all 38 games in 1969–70 to help the team promote to La Liga as champions.
+He totalled 64 Segunda División appearances in his first three seasons, including all 38 games in 1969–70 to help the team to promote to La Liga as champions.

 Castro made his debut in the top flight on 13 September 1970, in a 2–0 away loss against RC Celta de Vigo.
 He finished the campaign with 25 matches, in an eventual 12th-place finish.

 From 1971 until 1985, Castro all but competed in the top tier.
 Following the emergence of fellow youth graduate Juan Carlos Ablanedo and a herniated disc injury from which he never recovered and that led to him becoming the first Spanish player to be eligible for a disability grant, he retired at the age of 36.
 Over the course of three separate editions, he appeared in eight UEFA Cup games.

 Personal life

 Castro's older brother, Enrique (generally known as Quini), was also a footballer.
 A striker, he too spent several years with Sporting, also representing FC Barcelona and Spain.
+With 763 appearances between the siblings in the Spanish top flight, they ranked second in this list behind Julio and Patxi Salinas at the time of their retirement.